-The Nigeria Student Express resembles the Student Direct Stream (SDS), a pathway introduced for expedited study permit processing for residents of China, India, Vietnam, the Philippines, Pakistan, Senegal, and Morocco.
+Canada’s Nigerian Student Express Program resembles the Student Direct Stream (SDS), a pathway introduced for expedited study permit processing for residents of China, India, Vietnam, the Philippines, Pakistan, Senegal, and Morocco.
 According to IRCC, prospective students must:

 Applying for Canada study permit – General information

-Foreign students who have applied for and been accepted into a Designated Learning Institution (DLI) may apply for a Canadian student visa to come to Canada for the program to which they have been accepted.
-To be eligible you must meet the following requirements:
+Foreign students who have applied for and been accepted into a Designated Learning Institution (DLI) may apply for a Canadian Student Visa to come to Canada for the program to which they have been accepted.
+To be eligible you must:

 Full time international students with valid study permit can work up to 20 hours per week during the school year, and full-time on scheduled breaks.

 You may pre-qualify for a Canada immigration program.